-- Steeplechase — an distance track running event with barriers and water jumps.
+- Steeplechase — a distance track running event with barriers and water jumps.

 - Marathon — a distance running athletics event over 42.2 km.

-- Long Jump — a track and field event where the participant attempts to jump the longest into a sand pit.
+- Long Jump — a track and field event where the athlete attempts to jump the longest into a sand pit.

-- Triple jump — a track and field event where the participant attempts to hop, skip and jump the longest distance.
+- Triple jump — a track and field event where the athlete attempts to hop, skip and jump the longest distance.

-- High Jump — an Olympic Track and Field event in which the participants attempt to jump over the highest bar.
+- High Jump — an Olympic Track and Field event in which the athlete attempt to jump over the highest bar.

 - Pole Vault — an athletics event in which a competitor leaps over a bar using a flexible pole.